go-vikunja/vikunja/docs/content/doc/setup/openid.md

 ## OpenID Connect Overview

-OpenID Connect is a standardized identity layer built on top of the more generic OAuth 2.0 specification, simplying interaction between the involved parties significantly.
+OpenID Connect is a standardized identity layer built on top of the more generic OAuth 2.0 specification, simplifying interaction between the involved parties significantly.
 While the [OpenID specification](https://openid.net/specs/openid-connect-core-1_0.html#Overview) is worth a read, we summarize the most important basics here.

 The involved parties are: